tmr08c/tmr08c.github.io/content/blog/taking-breaks/index.md

 categories: ["productivity", "work-life balance"]
 ---

-I was recently invited to join a weekly "life retro" that some former teammates have been running.
-Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provided an opportunity to discuss how we were doing building software, they have been using the retro format to discuss how they are doing building their lives.
-Specifically, they ask "what went well that we want to keep doing" and "what went poorly that we want to do differently."
+I recently joined a weekly "life retro" group that some former teammates have been running.
+Similar to how [sprint retros](https://www.scrum.org/resources/what-is-a-sprint-retrospective) provided an opportunity to discuss how we are doing building software, they have been using the retro format to discuss how they are doing building their lives.
+Specifically, they ask "what went well, that we want to keep doing" and "what went poorly, that we want to do differently."

-During my first session, my answer to what went poorly was that I was feeling behind on my work tasks and I tried to "fix" the problem by working more.
-This meant shorter lunch breaks (many of them at my desk) and fewer walks for the dogs.
+During my first session, my answer to what went poorly was a feeling of being behind on my work tasks.
+More accurately, it was my reaction to this feeling.
+I tried to "fix" the problem by working more; this meant staying later, taking shorter lunch breaks (many of them at my desk), and fewer/shorter walks for the dogs.

-This is far from the first time I have tried taking the "work more" approach and, sadly, even though I am writing myself a blog post to remember to do otherwise, it probably will not be the last.
-Despite countless reminders to "work smarter not harder," when a deadline is approaching or things are not going according to plan, it is easy to fall into a mindset of throwing more time at the problem.
+This is far from the first time I have tried taking the "work more" approach, and, sadly, even though I am writing myself a blog post to remember to do otherwise, it probably will not be the last.
+Despite countless reminders to "work smarter, not harder," when a deadline is approaching, it is easy to fall into a mindset of throwing more time at the problem.

 ## The Right Amount of Pressure

-I acknowledge there may be situations when working more is necessary.
+I acknowledge there are situations when working more is necessary.
 I think because "burning the midnight oil" sporadically works (or at least appears to work, in that your hack-y code is at least demo-able), it can be tempting to reach for this strategy.
 However, continuous stress and strain are counterproductive and reduce the quality of work.
 Additionally, I've found that continued stress leads to unhappiness about my working environment that lingers even after working conditions have normalized.

-While doing research for this post I came across the [Yerkes-Dodson law](https://en.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law) which seems to align with my feeling of there being a "line" between good and bad amounts of pressure.
+While doing research for this post, I came across the [Yerkes-Dodson law](https://en.wikipedia.org/wiki/Yerkes%E2%80%93Dodson_law) which seems to align with my feeling of there being a "line" between good and bad amounts of pressure.

 > The law dictates that performance increases with physiological or mental arousal, but only up to a point.
 When levels of arousal become too high, performance decreases.